aio-libs/aiohttp-asyncmdnsresolver/docs/api.rst

 .. class:: AsyncDualMDNSResolver(*args, *, async_zeroconf=None, mdns_timeout=5.0, **kwargs)

-   This class functions the same as ``aiohttp.resolver.AsyncMDNSResolver`` and takes the same arguments, but with the added ability to resolve .local names using both the mDNS and DNS protocols at the same time.
+   This resolver is a variant of :class:`AsyncMDNSResolver` that resolves ``.local``
+    names with both mDNS and regular DNS.
+It takes the same arguments as :class:`AsyncMDNSResolver`, and is used in the same way.

+   - The first successful result from either resolver is returned.
+   - If both resolvers fail, an exception is raised.
+   - If both resolvers return results at the same time, the results are combined and duplicates are removed.